Are you struggling to connect with the court cards? You’re not alone. They are some of the hardest tarot cards to interpret.

 2. Read the court cards as aspects of yourself.
-This is one of my favourite ways of looking at a court card.
 We all have different sides of who we are.
 We all go through different phases and chapters in our lives.
-The courts can come up in a reading to show you certain character traits that you have available to you at this time – strengths, weaknesses, and more.
-They can show you what it’s time to reclaim within yourself, or perhaps what you need to express differently at this time.
+The courts can come up in a reading to show you certain character traits that you have available to you, or what you may want to develop within yourself.

 3. Read the court cards as power you can step into.
-The court cards represent power and potential.
-The pages connect to fresh possibility.
-The knights connect to strength and determination.
-The queens and kings are power and authority.
-Each of the 16 court cards can encourage you to get in touch with your own potential, to reach for a new goal or to activate your self-expression at a deeper level.
+The court cards represent different stages of power and potential.
+They can encourage you to get in touch with your own potential, to reach for a new goal or to activate your self-expression at a deeper level.
 You can look at them as aspirational symbols that encourage us to keep reaching for longer-term goals and growth.

 4. Read the court cards as energies and themes you are moving through.
 As part of the minor arcana, the courts all connect to the elements of their suits – earth, air, fire, and water.
 So the energies that those elements represent will still apply to the courts.